zomiotek/U-Net-for-Electronic-Devices-Segmentation/README.md

 o	contains the implementation of segmentation losses (Jaccard, Dice, Focal) and segmentation quality metrics (IoU, F1-score).

 To build the image segmentation model, I used the U-Net architecture with the EfficientNetB3 backbone.
 The training process consisted of 30 epochs, during which the learning rate was 1E-4.
 The dataset I prepared and used in this experiment can be downloaded from the Zenodo platform: https://doi.org/10.5281/zenodo.13786143.
 Sample images and their masks included in the dataset are show below.
-You can use the shared code for your own experiments with other neural network architectures available in the segmentation-models library  and various backbone networks.
+You can use the shared code for your own experiments with other neural network architectures available in the segmentation-models library  and various backbones.

 ![image](https://github.com/user-attachments/assets/a6f2ac13-2d6d-406b-9416-88a9a767885d)